Changissnz/selfinterest/README.md

 ascription of a particular self-interest to light or dark motives.
 An expression is as significant as the immediate meaning and the ends out of that meaning.
-Due primarily to this statement, it has become common for militaries, dating back to at least the Ancient Greek period, to don attire in uniforms, so as to mask individual meaning for the presentation of a whole of indistinguishable components.
+Due primarily to this statement, it has become common for militaries, dating back to at least the Ancient Greek period, to don attire in uniform, so as to mask individual meaning for the presentation of a whole of indistinguishable components.
 The lack of perceptible expression is also expression, due to such reasons as existence necessitating meaning for that existence, as well as the understanding of expression in terms of at least one spectrum, each starting from null.
 This is proven by the case of a non-vocal individual actually being a significant influence; their expression is there in action, just not channeled by their verbal communication.
+There are no universal guidelines for responses to deceptive expression.
+Without this kind of expression bearing effects deemed negative, by consensus, the guidelines would be judged as dictatorial.